wix-incubator/wix-app-tutorial/wix-app-tutorial.md

-# Create your first Wix Application on your machine Tutorial
+# Tutorial: Create your first Wix Application on your machine
-In this tutorial we go over how to create a Wix Application that interacts with the Wix platform and you will be hopefully can submit it for the Wix Application Market, So Wix site owners can deploy it on their sites.
+In this tutorial we go over how to create a Wix Application that interacts with the Wix platform that you will can submit to the Wix App Market, where Wix site owners can deploy it on their sites.
-## 1. Creating an Application on Wix Developers
+## 1. Set up your app in a Wix Developers account
-First we need to go to [Wix Developers](https://dev.wix.com/) and login/signup to Wix Developers.
+A. Go to [Wix Developers](https://dev.wix.com/) and login/signup to Wix Developers.
-Than create a new application by clicking
+B. Click

 ![Create New App](images/create-app.png)